-The agency reviews personnel and operational needs based on our mission, stakeholder and customer expectations, and desired outcome.
-Weekly staff meetings as well as budget reviews ensure that the agency's limited resources are being used to meet goals set by agency senior management.
+The agency reviews personnel and operational needs based on our mission, stakeholder and customer expectations, and desired outcomes.
+Weekly division directors meetings as well as budget reviews ensure that the agency's limited resources are being used to meet goals set by agency senior management.
+Due to the declining agency budget, the primary question is not what budget the agency needs to fulfill its obligations, but what can the agency afford to provide with its reduced budget in its effort to fulfill its obligations.